Family Floer SYZ singularities for the conifold transition: Family Floer T-duality construction

 for $k=1,2,3$.
 In other words, $T_k\cong (\pi_0^\vee)^{-1}(U_k)$ via $\tau_k$.
 The counts of the Maslov-2 holomorphic disks are well-known (cf. \S \ref{ss_topological_disks}), from which one can check that the restrictions $\mathcal W_k$ of $W_0^\vee$ over $T_k$ for $k=1,2,3$ are given by

 Here we use $y_1,y_2,y_3$ to denote the natural coordinates in $(\Lambda^*)^3$.
 We may apply (\ref{sigma_1sigma_2_eq}) and (\ref{q1+q2_eq}) here.

 Denote by $\Phi_{12}$ (resp. $\Phi_{23}$) the corresponding analytic transition map from the chart $T_1$ to $T_2$ (resp. from $T_2$ to $T_3$).
-Then, the mirror analytic space $X_0^\vee$ can be viewed as the gluing of there three charts
+Then, the \textit{family Floer mirror analytic spac}e $X_0^\vee$ in our specific conifold example is simply the gluing of there three charts